Lab: Network Security Monitoring and Security Onion

 We know from earlier that the malicious HTTP download request included a request for a page located at

-For this one record, right-click the destination field value (the ip address) (not just the row in general!), then choose
+For the single record from the previous step, right-click the destination field value (the ip address), then choose

 Apply as Filter>